How to Automate Client Reporting as a Virtual Assistant (2026)

 - A step-by-step workflow to build your first fully automated weekly client report

-- Google Looker Studio: what you actually get for free and how to set it up in under an hour
+- Google Data Studio: what you actually get for free and how to set it up in under an hour

 - How to use ChatGPT or Claude to generate the written narrative section automatically